 - 1/4 teaspoon ground cinnamon

 - Score ham; insert cloves in cuts.
-Place in a greased 13-in. x 9-in. baking dish.
+Place in a greased 13x9-in. baking dish.
 Bake, uncovered, at 325° for 20 minutes per pound.
 Combine jelly, sugar, vinegar, mustard and cinnamon; brush half over ham.
 Bake 15 minutes.
 Brush remaining jelly mixture over ham.
-Bake for 15 minutes, basting occasionally, or until a meat thermometer reads 140°.
-Yield: 8-10 servings.
+Bake for 15 minutes, basting occasionally, or until a thermometer reads 140°.

 PS: I also didn't bake the ham as long as the recipe calls for - hams are fully cooked and really only need heating up, otherwise they're too dry for me.
 Today's pork is very lean and dries out quickly.
 So I cooked it for only 1 hour before glazing it.

 Not only is this recipe easy, but the glaze is tasty and bakes up to a beautiful color!
 When my youngest son came in for Sunday dinner, his eyes popped out and he said, "That looks delicious!"
 And it was, too.
 I used 1 teaspoon of Dijon mustard instead of the ground, as I thought it would mix better with the rest of the glaze ingredients.